HuttonN/Strathclyde/CS808_Computer_Security_Fundamentals/Week_2/My_notes/Block_Ciphers.md

 ## Padding

-In the previous the length of the message happened to be a multiple of the key length.
+In the previous example the length of the message happened to be a multiple of the key length.
 That's very unlikely to be the case in real world applications.
 To get around this we look at a primitive (fundamental operation defined withing cryptography) called padding.
 Padding is the process of expanding the length of a message to ensure that it's a multiple of the key.
 There are a range of different standards which can be used to achieve this.

 A simple example standard based on the cryptographic message syntax is shown here.